Introduction to Digital Work

 knowledge work: need for generalists (moving away from an extreme division of labor) - craftsmanship / thinking in processes/outside the box knowledge work focus: relevant for students/future jobs (although some believe "knowledge work" is not a useful distinction) - Mention: digital technology/augmentation (e.g., drones for facility inspection, service logistics providers, coworking with robots, augmented reality, exoskelette, robot dogs) TBD: cover blockchain? / decentralized workforce - open work (open source, open innovation, ...)
 Information Volume, overload, and the need to rethink (grant book)

 Should we work? -> **Maslow**: work: purpose/calling/self-fulfillment TODO : maybe even add a chart of maslow: does work contradict self-fulfillment or should it coincide?
-What's the optimal time that people shoudl work?
+What's the optimal time that people should work?
 Mention: a little bit of an outlook - challenges: Robots/AI/Automation taking care of many tasks (especially repetitive ones) - What would the ideal world look like, what values would be important? - How would you make it happen for yourself?
 Follow your passion?

 upward mobility: the "American Dream" entrepreneurship/innovation: many Einsteins lost There is saturation in average job prospects (compared to previous generations, across the working population) https://www.spiegel.de/ausland/harvard-oekonom-raj-chetty-kontakte-zu-reicheren-sind-der-entscheidende-faktor-fuer-den-aufstieg-a-c98f9b76-2422-41fa-8468-9cc139761c0b